-Employment Designations are used for larger scale industrial, manufacturing, research and development, warehousing, goods movement, associated retail and office, and ancillary facilities commercial and institutional development.
+Employment Designations are used for larger scale industrial, manufacturing, research and development, warehousing, goods movement, associated retail and office, and ancillary facilities development.
 They have high exposure to traffic and are easily accessible.
 Council will endeavor to ensure there is an adequate supply of lands providing locations for a variety of appropriate employment uses to accommodate growth.